Brad Blackwood

 Brad Blackwood is an American audio mastering engineer.
-He has mastered albums for artists such as Maroon 5, Against Me!, Lamb of God, Black Eyed Peas, Sara Bareilles, and is a 17 time Grammy nominee and 3-time winner, as well as having multiple nominations and awards including Latin Grammy, Pensado Awards, Juno Awards and Dove Awards.
+He has mastered albums for artists such as Maroon 5, Against Me!, Lamb of God, Black Eyed Peas, Sara Bareilles, and is an 22 time Grammy nominee and 3-time winner, as well as having multiple nominations and awards including Latin Grammy, Pensado Awards, Juno Awards and Dove Awards.
 He opened Euphonic Masters, his personal mastering room in Memphis, Tennessee in 2003.
 He is a graduate of Full Sail University (Recording Arts, 1996).